 Hudson River Tour, the umpteenth Time

-This day was again absolutely perfect photography weather!
+This day was absolutely photography weather!
 A crisp, cold winter evening, not even a cloud in the sky, nothing but a canopy of stars above!
-This time I took the "Zoom 1" setting for the focal length.

 Copyright 2015 Andreas Lauschke, all rights reserved.